dzulfiqarfr/24.01_jakpost_charts/README.md

 # Code and data for stories on The Jakarta Post

-This repo contains the documentation of code and (backup) data I use for my work at The Jakarta Post.
+This repo contains the code and data I use for my work at The Jakarta Post.
 My older works are not well-documented, which makes this repo a non-exhaustive list.

-I mostly use [Datawrapper](https://www.datawrapper.de/) to create interactive web-based charts and [ggplot2](https://ggplot2.tidyverse.org/) in R to create static charts.
-To extract data from (non-image) pdf documents, I use [Tabula](https://tabula.technology/) either directly or through R.
+I use [Datawrapper](https://www.datawrapper.de/) to create interactive web-based charts and [ggplot2](https://ggplot2.tidyverse.org/) in R to create static charts.
+To extract data from (non-image) pdf documents, I use [Tabula](https://tabula.technology/) either directly or through R. Regardless, I mostly use R to wrangle and analyze the data.

 ## Data

-The data come mostly from official sources, such as Statistics Indonesia (BPS), Bank Indonesia (BI), the Finance Ministry and the Investment Coordinating Board (BKPM).
+The data come mostly from official sources, such as Statistics Indonesia (BPS) and Bank Indonesia (BI).
 When available, I use data from international organizations or private institutions.

 ## Selected stories